sakai135/wsl-vpnkit/README.md

 ## Prerequisites

-This currently expects for [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows/) to be installed for the executable `vpnkit.exe` and its configuration files `http_proxy.json` and `gateway_forwards.json` to exist. `vpnkit.exe` can be built from [VPNKit](https://github.com/moby/vpnkit) instead if you don't need Docker.
+This currently expects for [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows/) to be installed for the executable `vpnkit.exe` and its configuration files `http_proxy.json` and `gateway_forwards.json` to exist. `vpnkit.exe` can be built from [VPNKit](https://github.com/moby/vpnkit) instead if Docker Desktop is not installed.

 ## Setup